-To require devices to authenticate with cnMaestro before they are added to the onboarding queue, enable Cambium ID based authentication at Onboard > Settings.
-During configuration, the onboarding key must also be created.
-Each user can have their own onboarding key.
-The onboarding key needs to be entered into the Device UI before cnMaestro will allow it into the onboarding queue.
+To require devices to authenticate with cnMaestro before they are added to the Onboarding Queue, enable Cambium ID based authentication at Onboard > Settings.
+During configuration, the Onboarding Key must also be created.
+Each user can have their own Onboarding Key.
+The Onboarding Key needs to be entered into the Device UI before cnMaestro allows it into the Onboarding Queue.

 When Cambium ID authentication is enabled, the Device UI requires both a Cambium ID and an Onboarding Key.
 For cnMaestro On-Premises, the Cambium ID is ignored.
-This mechanism is optional, and it would only be used to require device authentication before addition to the onboarding queue.
+This mechanism is optional, and it should only be used to force device authentication before adding to the Onboarding Queue.

-Figure 15 Device/Agent Authentication
+Figure 15 Device Authentication